 Entitled ‘Measuring the socio-economics of transition: Focus on jobs’, the report offers detailed insights on how the energy transition will impact employment at both global and regional levels.
 The analysis highlights the potential of regional disparities in job creation with job gains in some parts of the world outpacing losses in others.
 The identification of policies to balance the impact of the transition while maximising the socioeconomic opportunities is noted as key.

+IRENA Director-General Francesco La Camera spoke of the importance of the Agency’s work to understand the socioeconomic benefits associated with the energy transition.
+“Everybody is talking about a just transition but not many know how to make it happen.
+We all have to work on this subject to present a clear voice that supports an inclusive transition.
 “As the energy transition picks up speed and decentralised technologies permit better energy access and productive use, renewable energy could employ more than 40 million people by 2050, with additional jobs in energy efficiency and grid modernisation,” said the report statement.
 “Furthermore, the shift to electric or hybrid cars will create jobs and demand for new skills as well.

 In contrast, recent ONS employment figures show that the UK is home to more "green-collar" jobs than in 2015, but fewer than in 2014.
 Published last week, the Office for National Statistics’ (ONS) low-carbon and renewable energy economy figures for 2018 reveal overall, but not sizeable, growth in the sector since 2015.